DragonsRule10/dragonsrule10.com/README.md

 >
 >Discord: FireClaw24#4521

+### (To become a partner in Dragon Studio please make a request in the Discord as we need a Dev team!)

 # Connect with me!
 > Feel free to join my [Discord Server](https://discord.gg/55kXaX8zx4) where I take my request at!